Mirza Athar Baig

 His third novel, Hassan Ki Surat-e-Hal, was published in 2014 and has received critical acclaim in Pakistan as well as in international media.
 It was translated into English, and the translation received favourable reviews.
 In Hasan Ki Surat-e-Hal, Baig experiments with different narrative structures.
 He uses surrealist and poststructuralist theories and techniques to expand the formal limits of the Urdu novel.
-He has been credited with introducing postmodernism to Urdu literature by literary critics, but his own assessment of this topic is rather different: "Generally, I don’t say much when labelled as ‘post-modern’ because I consider it as a naïve and simplistic categorisation.
-The ‘modernity’ we have in our parts of the world is a vastly different socio-historical process than western modernity, out of which the so called post-modernity evolved.
+He has been credited with introducing postmodernism to Urdu literature by literary critics, but his own assessment of this topic is rather different: "Generally, I don’t say much when labelled as ‘post-modern’ because I consider it as a naïve and simplistic categorization.
+The ' modernity' we have in our parts of the world is a vastly different socio-historical process than western modernity, out of which the so-called post-modernity evolved.
 What sort of ‘post-modernity’ would bloom out of our ‘modernity’?
 Something is laughable about it but a lot is poignantly serious."
 The book's formal experimentations arise from Baig's belief in states of wonder as central to philosophy as well as literature.